-Author has written 11 stories for Star Wars, and Lord of the Rings.
+Author has written 22 stories for Star Wars, Lord of the Rings, and Sleepy Hollow.

 Hi, I was 11 back when the first of the original Star Wars trilogy came out (please don't do the maths!), and loved it.
 By the time the second came out, I was into adolescence, and Han and Leia's kiss was the subject of many teenage daydreams.
 I'm new to fanfic, but having great fun with it.
 I'm really enjoying reading other people's stuff, and just trying to write some stuff myself (though I've promised myself I'll write when I get a good idea, not write for its own sake - and so many of the good ideas have already been done).